indigos33k3r/skill-unified-news/README.md

             elif self.country_name.lower() == "portugal":
                 return "tsf"

-* optionally make an intent if you made the .vocab
+* optionally make an intent if you made the .vocab, else fuzzy match will be used

         @intent_handler(IntentBuilder("ABCNewsIntent").require(